-4.1 Rural Development (RD) financed projects, or small projects with a site located in a RD service area consisting of 12 or fewer units, will receive a special set-aside administered by Minnesota Housing until the end of Round 2, or until it is determined that there are no eligible applications for the set-aside.
+4.1 Minnesota Housing designates a portion of the state's tax credit volume cap to Rural Development (RD) financed projects, or small projects with a site located in a RD service area consisting of 12 or fewer units, will receive a special set-aside administered by Minnesota Housing until the end of Round 2, or until it is determined that there are no eligible applications for the set-aside.

-5 as required by Section 42(h)(5).
-Nonprofit must have a Section 501(c)(3) or (4) status or appropriate designation approval by the IRS
+5 As required by Section 42(h)(5).
+Nonprofit must have a Section 501(c)(3) or (4) status and meet the other requirements in Section 42(h)(5)(C)